pkarsy/CC1101_RF/README.md

     uint8_t pkt_size=radio.getPacket(buffer); // it is ok to call it continiously. if (pkt_size>0) {
         if (radio.crcok()) {
-            do somethibg with the packet
+            // do something with the packet
+            // for example print it
         }
     }
     // OR instead of calling getPacket, and if we have GDo0 connected if (digitalRead(GDo0pin)) {
-        get the packet howerver check again for size and crcok }
+        get the packet, check again for size and crcok however }
 }
 ```